 - Moderate-cost: $759.11

 These amounts were calculated by adding the costs for one male and one female from the respective single plans and adding 10%.

-USDA Food Plan Spending for a Family of Four
+USDA Food Plan Spending for a Family of 4

-For a family of four, with one male and one female adult age 19-50 — 20-50 for the thrifty plan — one child age 6-8 and one child age 9-11, here’s the breakdown of monthly costs for each type of food plan:
+For a family of four, with one male and one female adult age 19-50 — 20-50 for the thrifty plan — as well as one child age 6-8 and one child age 9-11, here’s the breakdown of monthly costs for each type of food plan: